Original of this article was published on ZRT Laboratory Blog. Last reviewed: May 2026.

 How can all of these doses be for the same symptoms?
 How can they all have the same side effects?
 How can the manufacturers come up with these doses and why are they so different from each other?
 The answer lies in the testing methods and the delivery pharmacodynamics.

 At ZRT, we believe that absorption rates of most topical creams are closer to 90% or above.
 However, when you dose topical creams, the delivery is not a steady state delivery, but is instead a “bolus” effect.
 Topical creams seem to absorb very quickly and release their hormones very quickly.
-Saliva and bloodspot testing catches these levels rather than show the baseline levels or barely elevated seen in serum values.
+Saliva and blood spot testing catches these levels rather than showing the baseline levels or barely elevated values seen in serum.

-We know that serum, saliva, bloodspot and urine can all tell us different things because we test in all these mediums (serum only for our research clients).
-But, no one is really looking at how these hormones are passing into the different mediums through the body.
+We know that serum, saliva, blood spot and urine can all tell us different things because we test in all these mediums.
+But no one is really looking at how these hormones are passing into the different mediums through the body.

 When we compound hormones, we introduce dosages, topical formulations of creams and troches and combinations that have not been well studied.
 We need to look at not only our dosages, but also the pharmacodynamics of our delivery system, as well as the patient’s lab results in a helpful lab matrix to determine if we are getting the optimal results for our patient.